European Aviation Air Charter: Sponsorship

 European Aviation were a regular sponsor across Formula One and Formula 3000 during the late 1990s and early 2000s.
 Initially with the Tyrrell team, and later Jordan Grand Prix and Arrows Grand Prix.
 In 2001, European Aviation owner Paul Stoddart acquired the Minardi team.
 It became known as European Minardi, and ran with European branding on the cars alongside the engines being branded as 'European'.

-Fleet

-The European Aviation Air Charter fleet consisted of the following aircraft at the time of collapse: